sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc-bigip-sd/README.md

 ![Service Discovery](./assets/xc_sd_create.png)

 In the `Where` section, select the `Site` option for the `Virtual-Site or Site or Network` field.
-Then select your `rSeries CE Site` from the list.
+Then select your `VMware CE Site` from the list.
 Select `Site Local Inside Network` for the `Network` field.

 ![Service Discovery](./assets/xc_sd_create_where.png)